cirillom/c-template-project/README.md

 To run your code without debugging you can use ``` Ctrl + F5 ``` and to run your code with the debugging tools and breakpoints use ``` F5 ```.

-To quickly test run your code without using the debug features you can run the task **C: gcc build and run project**, ow you can configure a keybind in your _kenbindings.json_ using:
+To quickly test run your code without using the debug features you can run the task **C: gcc build and run project**, you can configure a keybind in your _keybindings.json_ pasting:
 ```
     {
         "key": "alt+q",